sesamesoftware/DeploymentGuide/Datasources/OracleHCM.md

 		1. Examples (All Primary Key Mappings are Case Sensitive):
 			1. With Wilcard: *.lines:LineId
 			2. One to one: expenses:ExpenseId
-	5. **Parent Id Mapping**: How to identify the Parent ID of an expanded child. \*NOTE that if the parent is already mapped in the Primary Keys Mapping this can be skipped.
+	5. **Parent ID Mapping**: How to identify the Parent ID of an expanded child. \*NOTE that if the parent is already mapped in the Primary Keys Mapping this can be skipped.
 		In the child object table the Parent ID will be mapped to a column named "PARENTID"
 		1. Examples of getting the Invoice Lines children from the Invoice object and then mapping the Parent ID.
 			1. **Query String**: &expand=invoices.invoiceLines